pbauermeister/MathVue/README.md

 1. Visit https://mathvue.com/
 2. Click the Play button to play the boring default formula.

-You can also try this formula:
+## Example formula
+Paste this formula into the MathVue formula box:
 ```
 #include <complex.h>
-const int K        = 4;  // set to 1 for full size when recording
+const int K        = 3;  // set to 1 for full size when recording

 const double RATIO = 16. / 9.;
 const int WIDTH    = 1080/K;  // 1920 would cause mem error